An equality between entanglement and uncertainty: Discussion

 Here, the upper bounds (lower bounds) can be thought of as uncertainty relations (certainty relations).
-It is remarkable that we can derive these \textit{tight} uncertainty relations \textit{for all $n$} directly from our main result (see Appendix for derivation).
-Taken together, \eqref{eqn8} and \eqref{eqn89} completely characterize the allowable range of values that $P^{\pg}_{\text{guess}}(n)$ can attain.
+Note that we can derive these tight relations for all $n$ directly from our main result.
+Taken together, \eqref{eqn8} and~\eqref{eqn89} completely characterize the allowable range of values that $P^{\pg}_{\text{guess}}(n)$ can attain.
 As an example, consider $d_A=5$.
 Fig.~\ref{fgr1} plots the tight upper and lower bounds as a function of $F^{\pg}(A|B)$.
-Notice that the tight lower bound does not change as $n$ varies from 1 to 5; it only increases when we include the sixth basis.
+Notice that the (trivial) lower bound does not change as $n$ varies from 1 to 5; it only increases when we include the sixth basis.
+This is consistent with our discussion in the previous subsection, where we noted that a non-trivial certainty relation, i.e., a relation stronger than the certainty relation one obtains for a single basis, requires sufficiently rich sets of measurements.
 In contrast, the tight upper bound steadily decreases with $n$, reflecting the complementarity between the different bases.
 Overall, as $n$ increases from 1 to 6, the area of the allowed range monotonically shrinks towards zero, and the allowed area becomes zero for $n=6$ since the two quantities $P^{\pg}_{\text{guess}}(n)$ and $F^{\pg}(A|B)$ are deterministically related by our main result.

 From Fig.~\ref{fgr1} one can also see that if Bob can guess two MUBs on $A$ well then he can also guess $d_A+1$ MUBs on $A$ fairly well.
 Conceptually this follows from a two step chain of reasoning: if Bob's uncertainty is low for two MUBs, then he must be entangled to Alice, which in turn implies that he must have a low uncertainty for all bases.
 So entanglement provides the key link, from two MUBs to all bases.
 From the above results, it is straightforward to derive the following quantitative statement of this idea